AqSoeg/learn-machine-learning/README.md

 # learn-machine-learning
-ex for machine learning from coursera by Andrew Ng
+ex in python of machine learning online course from coursera by Andrew Ng